 For the batter

-Green chillies, finely chopped - 2 -3 nos
+Green chilies, finely chopped - 2 -3 nos

 Coriander leaves, minced handful